JCCopyrights/MIF3/README.md

 This is a series of functions and scripts to work with MIT's Fast Field Solvers to automate and help with the use.
 It has been desisgned with Wireless Power Transfer functionalities in mind.

+To use this repository first install Fast Field Solvers Bundle from https://www.fastfieldsolvers.com/download.htm This repository has been tested using MATLAB R2018b.

 The added functions for the interface include:
 ## Functions